umanitoba-cssa/constitution/Constitution.md

 Councillors are non-voting members of council.
 Members of CSSA may apply for a Councillor position through an application that is publicly available throughout the year.
 Councillor applicants may indicate their interest to join an active committee.
 Once appointed by the Council, a Councillor may assume a general purpose volunteer role, or be appointed to a committee that they express interest in.

 ### Community Advocates
+Community Advocates are Councillors with the specific role of advocating for an marginalized group.
 Members of CSSA will have the option to self-nominate for a Community Advocate position on a separate application form.

 The available Community Advocate roles include, but are not limited to:
 - Women's Advocate